AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/user-access.md

 -  **Enable TFA**—Adobe recommends adding TFA to all accounts to meet security and compliance standards.
 Projects configured with [MFA enforcement](multi-factor-authentication.md) require TFA on accounts that use SSH to access the projects.

--  **Enable SSH keys**—Users that require access to Adobe Commerce on cloud infrastructure source code repositories and infrastructure must enable SSH keys on their account.
-See [Enable SSH keys](https://devdocs.magento.com/cloud/before/before-workspace-ssh.html).
+-  **Enable SSH keys**—Users that require access to Adobe Commerce on cloud infrastructure source code repositories must enable SSH keys on their account.
+See [Secure connections](../development/secure-connections.md).

 -  **Create an API token**—Users must generate an API token that is used for SSH access to an environment.
 You need the token to enable authentication workflows for automated processes.